 After the visit and the lunch, we will continue our tour in the direction to Hunagry, to arrive back to our beloved Budapest once again.
 We hope you still have some spare energy, because goodbye SPARTY is waiting for you!!!

 23' Day - Bye Bye Budapest

-Every good thing has an end… and after this exciting adventure among capitalos of central Europe, it’s time to say goodbye…we hope you come back to another Euro-Adventure!
+Every good thing has to come to an end… and after this exciting adventure through the capitals of central Europe, it’s time to say goodbye…we hope you come back for another Euro-Adventure!

 The program could suffer unforeseen changes due to weather conditions, traffic… or the ability of the group to respect meeting times.

 The cities where we will sleep are subject to availability, depending on the flexibility of the hotels or hostels.
 The quality of the establishment will not change.

 The suggested programme doesn’t include optional/extra activities.
 You will have opportunity to book some of them in the reservation form, while the others will be proposed by the tour leader along the tour.